hardenedlinux/STIG-4-Debian/README.md

 ```

-#### How to get involved
+## How to get involved

 This time is only new framework release only.
 Not much check rule has been port from DISA RHEL 7 STIG for now.

-We( and you) will fill it up soon.
+We(and you) will fill it up soon.

-How to add check rule:
+### How to add check rule:
-1).Create new check script file in scripts directory for new check rule, and implementation.
+  1. Create new check script file in scripts directory for new check rule, and implementation.
-2).Move new check rule description to stig-debian-9.txt.
+  1. Move new check rule description to stig-debian-9.txt.
-3).Call the check script file in stig-4-debian.sh, as follows:
+  1. Call the check script file in stig-4-debian.sh, as follows:

 ```
 bash scripts/${new-check-rule-script}.sh >/dev/null 2>&1 &